Kevenvz/grepobot-cracked/README.md

+# New Version of GrepoBot
+First of, go ahead and check out our new project on www.grepobot.net New improved look, dedidcated executable, automatic farming, building, attacks...
+And MUCH MORE! 🖤

 # GrepoBot
 Grepobot is an automated script that helps you do stuff in Grepolis automaticaly!
 Has tone of features and makes your life a lot easier.
 This is full-feature version of [Grepobot](www.grepobot.com).